-LEGAL IMPLICATIONS:

-Local Government Act S. 436 Acceptance by affected local governments
+LEGAL IMPLICATIONS: Local Government Act S. 436 Acceptance by affected local governments

 All municipalities must accept the RGS amending bylaw before it can be adopted.
 The Local Government Act (section 436) sets out requirements for municipal acceptance.
 Municipalities have a 60-day period beginning upon receipt of the referral letter to either accept or reject the RGS amending bylaw by resolution of council.
+That referral period ends on February 2, 2017.
 Municipalities who reject the RGS amending bylaw must specify which provision(s) they reject and the reason(s) for the rejection.
-Should any municipality reject the RGS amending bylaw, the Minster of Community, Sport and Cultural Development must direct a process to reach acceptance.
+Should any municipality reject the RGS, the CRD must notify the Minster of Community, Sport and Cultural Development, and the Minister has two options: ordering non-binding resolution of the matter, and directing the "settlement" of the RGS.
+A specified non-binding resolution process may be ordered by the Minister if the CRD and objecting municipality(ies) cannot agree on one, and if the process does not produce acceptance of the RGS within 60 days, the "settlement" route must be taken.